Aditya-Khadilkar/Music-Synth/README.md

 ## Working
 I first convert midi to ABC notation and extract the verses I then use Byte Pair encoding to compress the repeated patterns and finally a markov model to generate the sequence.
+The sequence is then converted to abc notation which is then converted to a midi file I use soundfonts to get a mp3